MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 ### Usage for example 1

-The custom metric editor indicates the result is applicable everywhere in the Process Mining desktop app.
+The custom metric editor indicates the result is applicable everywhere in Power Automate Process Mining.
 The reason is that a single result is a numerical constant, which can be used in any expression and any place where the metric is displayed.
 Such metric - returning single value may be displayed in process map, statistics for case overview, statistics for attributes, filters, or root cause analysis.

 ## ​2.
 Event level aggregation (process)